df49b9cd/Dixie/docs/faq.md

 - Snapshot tests keep the formatted output guarded in CI (`fixtures.test.ts`).

 ## How do I report log output from the host?
+- Set `NIKA_LOG_LEVEL=debug`.
+The host emits structured notifications (`log` command) that include context objects—these appear in the plugin when running Vitest or Prettier CLI.
+- Host binaries are verified during installation.
+Set `NIKA_HOST_CACHE` to control where downloaded binaries live, or `NIKA_HOST_PATH` to override the binary completely (useful for custom builds).

 Set `NIKA_LOG_LEVEL=debug`.
 The host emits structured notifications (`log` command) that include context objects—these appear in the plugin when running Vitest or Prettier CLI.